- First pictures of T6.1 as proper Transporter van, following Multivan debut

 The bigger grille is surrounded by a number of new features.
 Particularly noticeable is the double chrome bar, which runs across the front of the van and melds neatly into the new design of LED daytime running lights, fitted inside an equally new design of narrower headlight.

 It is instantly a more modern looking van while remaining a clear relation of the previous version.
-Depending on spec you can expect more chrome areas to be added to the front – although exactly how this will play out on pure van versions remains to be seen.
+Depending on spec you can expect more chrome areas to be added to the front of lifestyle and passenger carrying variants.

 At the rear there are fewer changes, but you won’t miss the new design of LED taillights, which have a sort of T motif.
 Don’t expect to see these on every trim level, but they do look very smart.